 Telltale Signs a car battery needs to be replaced?

-The modern day automotive batteries, are manufactured with Sealed Maintenance Free Technology.
-They are engineered with advanced internal design and engineering to withstand the heavy demands of modern vehicles and the ever increasing peak traffic conditions.
+The modern-day automotive batteries are manufactured with Sealed Maintenance Free Technology.
+They are engineered with advanced internal design and engineering to withstand the heavy demands of modern vehicles and the ever-increasing peak traffic conditions.
 With these improvements, the batteries life has also increased to an average of about 3.5 to 4.5 years, as opposed to 1 to 2 years for the old technology.

-As a general “Rule of Thumb”, when it reaches about 3 years of age, get it checked.
+As a general “Rule of Thumb”, when it reaches about three years of age, get it checked.
 At this stage, it reaches about 50 to 60% of its original capacity from when it was new.
 A Midtronics Digital test will identify if it needs replacing, “Better To Be Safe Than Sorry”.

-As a quick summary, keep all the above points in mind, so as to keep you fully aware of any changes in your vehicle’s battery behavior.
+As a quick summary, keep all the above points in mind, so as to keep you fully aware of any changes in your vehicle’s battery behaviour.
 Don’t wait till it dies and leaves you stranded, change it before the inevitable happens.